-Heterogeneous vinyl flooring is commonly used in commercial, light commercial, and residential interiors.
+Vinyl tile is used commercially in healthcare, educational, specialty retail, and hospitality interiors, and residentially where unique visuals and long-lasting performance are preferred.
 Section 2.1 provides information about the functional unit and service life.

 1.4.
 Declaration of Methodological Framework